Yavuz-Kagan-Yadigar/VoidPulse/README.md

 If it does support same sample rate as file sets it and pipewire to it: File (44.1khz) -> Pipewire (44.1khz) -> Output Device (44.1khz).
 No resampling.
 If it doesn't support same sampel rate as file, it sets device to its max sample rate, then upsamples to it with builtin Soxr resampler (since upsampling results better than downsample) while settigns Pipewire to same sample rate as output device: File (44.1khz) --(Voidpulse Soxr resample)-> Pipewire (96khz) -> Output Device (96khz).
 - Limitter and Stereo Expander
+- Loudness normalization (Replay Gain) and batch gain fetcher for files that doesn't have gain tag.
 - OLED burn-in protection overlay with optional auto timer
 - Cover, lyrics and tag fetching and embedding to music files
 - Batch file rename